 Sour: As stated above, some recipes demand tamarind paste or tamarind juice.
 But I replaced it and used lime juice instead.
-In the event that you happen have a lime available.
+If you happen have a lime available.
 You may also substitute with rice vinegar or vinegar, but lime is really a better choice if you’re cooking for anyone who must avoid gluten.

-Salty: I like to use Red Boat Fish Sauce, made in a fish only facility and is gluten free.
+Salty: I like to use Red Boat Fish Sauce, made in a fish-only facility and is gluten-free.
 It appears only a little pricey ($9 for a tiny bottle).
 But I’m so pleased with my purchase that I’m almost out and will obtain a larger bottle next time.
 I’ve purchased bottles of fish sauce from the Asian market before at a low price but they’re not to my liking.
-Another brands reek and don’t taste so good.
-I just love fish sauce since tasting Red Boat.
+Other brands reek and don’t taste so good.
+I love fish sauce since tasting Red Boat.
 Proceed and purchase Red Boat fish sauce and thank me later in the comments.
-If you need to avoid fish, then you can certainly substitute with soy sauce and other soy sauce alternatives.
+If you need to avoid fish, then you can certainly substitute it with soy sauce and other soy sauce alternatives.